I’ve put off this review for a variety of reasons. 2016 has been bumpy, but it has provided time for reading if not for

 The Blind Assassin opens with these simple, resonant words: “Ten days after the war ended, my sister Laura drove a car off a bridge.”
 They are spoken by Iris Chase Griffen, sole surviving descendent of a once rich and influential Ontario family, whose terse account of her sister’s death in 1945 is followed by an inquest report proclaiming the death accidental.
 But just as the reader expects to settle into Laura’s story, Atwood introduces a novel-within-a-novel.
 Entitled The Blind Assassin, it is a science fiction story improvised by two unnamed lovers who meet in dingy backstreet rooms.
 When we return to Iris, it is through a 1947 newspaper article announcing the discovery of a sailboat carrying the dead body of her husband, a distinguished industrialist.

 It feels lazy when I don’t provide my own summary, but the back cover here is especially apt and it’s tricky to sum up the book’s unusual structure.
-The shift “just as the reader expects to settle into Laura’s story” is jarring, but I figured out the jumps eventually.
-Despite its multiple narratives (Iris’s present, Iris’s past, the fictional The Blind Assassin, and newspaper clippings), Atwood’s The Blind Assassin is a smooth read.
+The shift “just as the reader expects to settle into Laura’s story” is jarring, but it’s otherwise a smooth read despite the multiple narratives (Iris’s present, Iris’s past, the fictional The Blind Assassin, and newspaper clippings).
 Insights and revelations are well-placed so there’s no urge to skip ahead.
 The only sections I found trying were those featuring old Iris.
 Her situation can’t be fully appreciated until the novel’s close and if I read the book again, I’ll skim her agonizingly slow trips for coffee and donuts.
 It’s a bit silly to draw the line at coffee and donuts when so much of this book belongs to small details: